scottdware/go-junos/README.md

 ```

 ### Views
-Device views allow you to quickly gather information regarding a specific "view", so that you may use that information
+Device views allow you to quickly gather information regarding a specific "view," so that you may use that information
 however you wish.
 A good example, is using the "interface" view to gather all of the interface information on the device,
 then iterate over that view to see statistics, interface settings, etc.

 > **Note:** Some of the views aren't available for all platforms, such as the `ethernetswitch` and `virtualchassis` on an SRX or MX.

-Current out-of-the-box built-in views are:
+Current out-of-the-box, built-in views are:

 Views | CLI equivilent
 --- | ---